 Getting your Dispatches list set up to show the information you want will make it much easier to get a quick overview of the various dispatches you have on the go.
-But keeping those individual Dispatches up to date is also crucial – having a big list of Dispatch information isn’t very useful, if half of that information is no longer accurate!
+But keeping those individual Dispatches up to date is also crucial – having an extensive list of Dispatch information isn’t very useful if half of that information is no longer accurate!

 The Route Plan